Cirsium arvense: Ecology

 The seeds are an important food for the goldfinch and the linnet, and to a lesser extent for other finches.
 Creeping thistle foliage is used as a food by over 20 species of Lepidoptera, including the painted lady butterfly and the engrailed moth, and several species of aphids.
+The C. arvense species is also noted to be a food source for the Altica cirsicola beetle species.

 The flowers are visited by a wide variety of insects such as bees, moths, wasps and beetles (the generalised pollination syndrome).